Forest Fires in Georgia and Climate Change – Possible Ways Forward

 * Clear the area after cutting down trees of any remaining branches.

-* Use energy-efficient ovens.
+* Use -efficient ovens.

 CONCLUSION